From #Dr00gtiktok to #harmreduction: Exploring Substance Use Hashtags on TikTok: Related Work

 Hashtags, a medium for interactions on platforms like Facebook or Twitter, have been studied comprehensively in the past~\cite{mousavi_detecting_2021, ince_social_2017, small_what_2011,rezapour2017identifying}.
-People can contribute to the narrative by hash-tagging their own personal experiences and thoughts~\cite{Yang_2016}.
-At their core, hashtags facilitate content discovery and community creation by allowing users to contribute to the discussion through keyword tagging \cite{small_what_2011}.
+At their core, hashtags facilitate content discovery and community formation by enabling users to collectively construct and navigate shared narratives through keyword tagging \cite{Yang_2016, small_what_2011}.
 Previous studies have examined substance use discourse across various social media platforms, contributing to our understanding of how substance use behaviors manifest online.
-For instance, on Instagram, investigating ``\#studydrugs" demonstrated a predominantly positive portrayal of stimulant use for academic performance enhancement \cite{petersen_studydrugspersuasive_2021}.
+For instance, on Instagram, investigating \textit{\#studydrugs} demonstrated a predominantly positive portrayal of stimulant use for academic performance enhancement \cite{petersen_studydrugspersuasive_2021}.

-On TikTok, content creators deliberately employ hashtags like ``\#fyp" (For You Page) to increase visibility and maximize audience reach within TikTok's recommendation system \cite{abidin_mapping_2020}.
+On TikTok, content creators deliberately employ hashtags like \textit{\#fyp} (For You Page) to increase visibility and maximize audience reach within TikTok's recommendation system \cite{abidin_mapping_2020}.
 The platform's ranking algorithms connect users based on hashtag engagement patterns, creating what \citet{eriksson_krutrok_algorithmic_2021} calls ``algorithmic closeness'' - subcommunities united through shared content interests.
 This algorithmic dynamic shapes how substance-related discourse spreads and evolves on TikTok.
-For example, research examining TikTok hashtags like ``\#puffbar" has revealed concerning patterns of youth-oriented substance marketing and normalization \cite{tanPuffBarHowTop2021}, while analysis of ``\#stonertok" and ``\#420vibes" showed the majority of cannabis-related videos positively portray substances \cite{rutherford_getting_2022}.
+For example, research examining TikTok hashtags like \textit{\#puffbar} has revealed concerning patterns of youth-oriented substance marketing and normalization \cite{tanPuffBarHowTop2021}, while analysis of \textit{\#stonertok} and \textit{\#420vibes} showed the majority of cannabis-related videos positively portray substances \cite{rutherford_getting_2022}.